The Sign (Ace of Base album): Background

 The album was intended to be released in the US on 26 October 1993 as Happy Nation.
 However, their label, Arista Records, delayed the album in order for the band to add two radio-friendly singles.
 The two additional tracks were: "The Sign" and "Living in Danger".
 The album was eventually released on 23 November 1993.
 To coincide with the release of The Sign, Happy Nation was re-released in Europe, Mexico, and Australia as Happy Nation (U.S. Version).
 These releases featured the new tracks and revised versions included on The Sign, as well the new track "Hear Me Calling" and a remix of "Happy Nation".

 Commercial performance

 The Sign is listed among the Top 100 Best-selling Albums of All Time by the Recording Industry Association of America (RIAA), with sales in excess of 21 million copies.
 The album itself earned Arista Records 42 million USD, and was nominated for Best Pop Album at the 1995 Grammy Awards.
 The Sign was ranked top three on the Billboard 200 chart for 26 consecutive weeks.
+In Canada, the album was number one for 13 weeks.
 The album, and the single of the same name, are the only single or album by a Swedish act to rank number one on Billboard's annual overall Year-End lists.